LaloHern/ECUSimulator/README.md

 # ECUSimulator

-This repository contians the source code for an ECU simulator, for both its backend and front end.
+This repository contains the source code for an ECU simulator, for both its backend and front end.

 The ECU simulator is capable of simulating a vehicle's diagnostics according to OBDII SAE J1979 standard.